andrewmatveychuk/azure.policy/README.md

 To start working with this project, clone the repository to your local machine and look for the artifacts in the specific folders:

-* policies - contains sample ARM templates and deployment scripts for policy definitions and their assignments grouped by logical area
+* linked templates - contains sample ARM templates for policy and initiative definitions plus their assignments grouped by logical area
-* initiatives - contains sample ARM templates and deployment scripts for policy initiatives and their assignments
-* resource-groups - contains the ARM templates and deployment script for a resource group to be used during policy testing
+* main-template - contains master ARM template to perform deployments of all policies and initiatives to a subscription

 ## Build and Test